w3f/Grant-Milestone-Delivery/evaluations/awesome-polka_1_keeganquigley.md

 ✨  Done in 2.92s.
 ```
 ## General Notes V2

+**UPDATE:** Above issues have been resolved.
+I can now create article posts and the app store icons have been removed.

-UPDATE: Unit tests were added for hooks:
+**UPDATE:** Unit tests were added for hooks:
 ```js
 yarn test
 yarn run v1.22.15